 Melioidosis is highly endemic to northeast Thailand and northern Australia, but more recent evidence indicates a much wider distribution that includes the India, southern China, Hong Kong, and Taiwan.
 There are also an increasing number of reports of possible endemic disease in the Caribbean, Central and South America and East and West Africa.
 The predicted global distribution of melioidosis is 430,000 cases/year resulting in nearly 250,000 deaths.

-DxDiscovery has been awarded an SBIR Phase I from the Department of Defense – Chemical and Biological Defense Program to develop high affinity therapeutic antibodies for treatment of melioidosis.
-This award provides an R&D budget of $200,000 over a 9 month Phase I period.
+DxDiscovery has completed an SBIR Phase I & Phase II from the Department of Defense – Chemical and Biological Defense Program to develop high affinity therapeutic antibodies for treatment of melioidosis.
+This award provided an R&D budget of $200,000 over a 9 month Phase I period and $1,000,000 over a 24 month Phase II period.
+Currently the project is extended for two more years as sequential Phase II that provides additional revenue of $1,000,000.